OsBlaineOra/db-devops-tools/Liquibase.md

 The name column has been added and is required '`not null`'.

 It can be risky to rollback X number of changesets.
-If you count incorrectly or if someone else has run an update that your are unaware of.
+You might count incorrectly or someone else may have run an update that your are unaware of.

 It is safer to
 ### Rollback to a tag